-The advisory agreement with our Adviser that was in effect throughMarch 31, 2017 (the "Advisory Agreement"), and the current administration agreement with our Administrator (the "Administration Agreement") each became effective February 1, 2013.
-A summary of each of these agreements is provided in Note 6 to our consolidated financial statements included in our Form 10-K. There were no material changes to either agreement during the three months ended March 31, 2017.
+The advisory agreement with our Adviser that was in effect through March 31, 2017 (the "Advisory Agreement"), and the current administration agreement with our Administrator (the "Administration Agreement") each became effective February 1, 2013.
+A summary of each of these agreements is provided in Note 6 to our consolidated financial statements included in our Form 10-K.